Trevor Amann: Professional

 On November 13, 2023, it was announced that Amann had signed with USL Championship side Sacramento Republic for the 2024 season.
 Amann was transferred to FC Tulsa on July 31, 2025.

+On January 19, 2026, it was announced that Amann had signed with USL Championship side Pittsburgh Riverhounds SC for the 2026 season with an option for the 2027 season.

 Personal life

 Amann is the son of Keith and Wendy Amann.